Masoud Khalili: Resistance against Soviet invasion

 Masood Khalili again started to work around Massoud as an adviser, interpreter and envoy - "as a soldier without a gun" as he calls it himself.
-In 1995 Khalili served as the Islamic State of Afghanistan governments's envoy to Pakistan for President Burhanuddin Rabbani.
+In 1995 Khalili served as the Islamic State of Afghanistan government's envoy to Pakistan for President Burhanuddin Rabbani.
 Relations between the Islamic State of Afghanistan and Pakistan were tense because of the latter's support to Gulbuddin Hekmatyar and the Taliban.
 In late 1995 Pakistan's government expelled Khalili in what the Washington Post called "the latest sign of worsening relations between the two countries".

 On September 27, 1996, the Taliban seized power in Kabul with military support by Pakistan and financial support by Saudi Arabia and established the Islamic Emirate of Afghanistan.
 The Taliban Emirate received no diplomatic recognition from the international community (except from Saudi Arabia, Pakistan and the United Arab Emirates).
 The United Nations and the international community kept recognition with the Islamic State of Afghanistan government Masood Khalili was working for.
 The Taliban imposed on the parts of Afghanistan under their control their political and judicial interpretation of Islam issuing edicts forbidding women to work outside the home, attend school, or to leave their homes unless accompanied by a male relative.
 The Physicians for Human Rights (PHR) analyze:

 Masood Khalili was not in Kabul during that time but he recalls a phone call he got from Massoud: